What is the Domestic Abuse Prevention Programme (DAPP)?

-Yorkshire Children Centre is one of only fourteen organisations nationally to be fully accredited by RESPECT, the National Association for Domestic Abuse Perpetrator Programmes and Associated Support.
+Yorkshire Children Centre is one of only fourteen organisations nationally to be fully accredited by RESPECT, the National Association for Domestic Abuse Prevention Programmes and Associated Support.
 The DAPP is open to men aged 21 and over from any ethnicity or religious background.

 What happens on the programme?